ChromatinCardiff/Marks_scripts/README.md

 Also allows you to input peaks for elimination - the output will include the profile of total peaks then the profiles after eliminating each input elimination set.

-Rules: This plotting method is a little complicated so to clarify exactly whats happening without you having to go through this ridiculous script...
+**Rules:** This plotting method is a little complicated so to clarify exactly whats happening without you having to go through this ridiculous script...

 -Uses half the number of nucleosomes mapped to that gene as a limit - e.g. if you set the number of nucleosomes plotted at the start of the gene to be 3 - a gene with 6+ nucleosomes will plot the first three, whereas a gene with 4 nucleosomes will only plot 2.

 -Any nucleosomes not plotted as a defined position are added to the average (there are three averages - upstream av, mid av & downstream av) (e.g. if gene has 5 genes and set plotting of 3 from each end, will just plot 2 and add the middle nucleosome to mid average)

 -Intergenic nucleosomes can be included multiple times - e.g. if a nucleosome is at the -1 of a downstream gene and TN+1 position of an upstream gene, it is included in the average profile of each position

-    -Peaks are plotted in a gene-relative orientation -Will include all nucleosomes up to a specified distance from each gene as intergenic nucleosomes belonging to that gene, but won't go into coding regions.
+-Peaks are plotted in a gene-relative orientation

+-Will include all nucleosomes up to a specified distance from each gene as intergenic nucleosomes belonging to that gene, but won't go into coding regions.

-Output:
+**Output:**

-    -Average genic and intergenic nucleosome profiles along with confidence intervals -Average nucleosome position profile including each specified position -.sgr of determined peak position categories if you want to check you agree with called positions
+1. Average genic and intergenic nucleosome profiles along with confidence intervals

+2. Average nucleosome position profile including each specified position

+3. An .sgr of determined peak position categories if you want to check you agree with called positions

-Usage: perl Nuc_plotter_vn.pl dyad_histogram_file.sgr peaks_file.sgr gene_coord_file.txt
+**Usage:** perl Nuc_plotter_vn.pl dyad_histogram_file.sgr peaks_file.sgr gene_coord_file.txt

-Arguments:
+**Arguments:**

     --bin|-b = binning (default 10)
     --window|-w = bp either side of peak to plot (default = 50)